 As an inspiration, I used this map where the neighborhoods in Porto are clearly marked.
-I am going to write about my top three neighborhoods to stay in Porto: I – Ribeira (light blue); II – Baixa/Sé (orange) and III – Cedofeita (yellow).
+I am going to write about my top four neighborhoods to stay in Porto: I – Ribeira (light blue); II – Baixa/Sé (orange), III – Cedofeita (yellow) and IV – Boavista (red).

 Whether you are on a romantic getaway in Porto or on a party weekend with friends, on this guide you can find useful info on main attractions, where to stay and where to eat at each of these top neighborhoods to stay in Porto.
 I hope you like it!

 Overview: Ribeira is a picturesque neighborhood in Porto by the riverside, with tiny houses painted in colourful tones.
 Ribeira is always packed with people, as it has many souvenir shops, restaurants and bars with a view towards the Douro river.

 At Ribeira you will be close to D. Luís bridge, the famous iron bridge of Porto.
 You will also have a premium location to visit the Stock Exchange Palace and St Francis Church (a stunning example of Gothic architecture in Porto).